 Positive behaviours include setting high standards by wearing correct uniform and moving in a manner that is orderly and respects the health and safety of others.
 Expectations on uniform and orderly conduct are reinforced in assemblies and by focused drives.
-The School reserves the right to correct inappropriate or incorrect items of uniform by making contact with parents or by sending older secondary students home with notice to change.
+The school reserves the right to correct inappropriate or incorrect items of uniform by making contact with parents and removing a students social time that day until the issue is corrected.